 - Pool size

 Although a total of one mosquito can be tested for encephalitis viruses, an ideal pool for arbovirus testing consists of about 50 mosquitoes.
 Having too many mosquitoes in a carton will stress them and can compromise the identification process.
+Therefore, no more than 100 mosquitoes should be placed in one (1) carton.

 - Time of day